kiykomi/DevOps_online_Odesa_2021Q4/m2/task2.1/readme.md

 ![2.1.1](screen/Screenshot_13.png)

--  Winderful!
+-  Wonderful!
 I can share some files with my VM!
 So, what about change of network configuration?

 ```
 VBoxManage modifyvm Ubuntu-21.04_Kiyko_1 --nic1 nat